-As long as your account is not past due, you may choose your payment due date from the 1st through the 28th of the month by contacting BND.
+As long as your account is not past due, you may change your payment due date from the 1st through the 28th of the month by contacting BND.
 If your loans are past due, contact us for assistance.

 Can I make my payment using my debit or credit card?

 No, we do not accept debit or credit cards.
 We can debit your account using your bank routing number and your checking or savings account number.